 International exchange will give the students the possibility to:

-- Get experience in working outside the home-university, learning about how international organizations work;
+- Get experience working outside the home university and learn how international organizations work

-- Interact with and understanding different cultures, languages, habits;
+- Interact with and understand different cultures, languages, habits